theochem/horton/doc/user_orbitalentanglement.rst

 The one-orbital RDM is obtained from the N-particle RDM by tracing out all other orbital degrees of freedom except those of orbital *i*.
-This leads to an RDM whose dimension is equal to the dimension of the one-orbital Fock space (4-dimensional for spatial orbitals).
+This leads to an RDM whose dimension is equal to the dimension of the one-orbital Fock space.
+For spatial orbitals, the one-orbital Fock space has a dimension of 4 (one for unoccupied, one for doubly occupied and two for singly occupied).

 Similarly, the two-orbital entropy :math:`s(2)_{i,j}` quantifies the interaction of an orbital pair :math:`i,j` and all other orbitals.
 It is calculated from the